Home

 • Respectful of the opinions of others

-• Can be good public speakers
+• Can be good public speaker

 • Can be the inspiration and catalyst for change